albertoivo/docker-fullstacknd/README.md

 ## To STOP:

 1. `ctrol + z` - Puts the process in backgroung (you can skip this step if you open another terminal window).
-2. `docker-compose down` - Stops and removes the container, volumes, and images created by `up`.
+2. `docker-compose down` - Stops the container and image and removes the volumes created by `up`.

 To stop the docker it's important to run `docker-compose down` so it will drop the database and create a new one next time you run.
 It's important so we know the database is always new for every review.